• Skip to primary navigation

 • Reduce heat slightly and cook at a low simmer for about 30 minutes, turning the slices over half way.

-• Place about 1 cup of sugar in a side bowl and dredge each candied fruit slice to cover completely, then return to the wire rack to dry completely (Note: this step is optional).
+• Once they have all cooked, place the remaining 1 cup of sugar in a side bowl and dredge each candied fruit slice to cover completely, then return to the wire rack to dry completely for 12-24 hours at room temperature, flipping them over once.

 Notes

-*DO NOT throw away the simple syrup that you cooked the citrus in.
-It's infused with all those amazingly yummy citrus flavors and tastes great in mixed drinks!
+Don’t throw away the simple syrup that you cooked the citrus in.
+It’s infused with all those amazingly yummy citrus flavors and tastes great in mixed drinks!
 Let it cool completely, then store in a jar in the fridge until you are ready to use it.

 Nutrition